Image

 Finally, if you are coming to terms with your own experience, have patience.
 This goes the same if you are supporting someone else who has experienced bullying.
 It can take time for someone to be able to process what they've gone through and recover their confidence.

 For support, call our helpline or start a webchat.
-If you'd like to find a speech & language therapist see Adult Stammering Therapy & Courses
+If you'd like to find a speech & language therapist see One-to-one Adult Speech & Language Therapy.
+Or, see what Adult Group Stammering Courses are available.

 Or why not see if there's a stammering group near you?
 There you could talk with others who might have experienced the same thing.